omosedebassey/Chantup-Annual-Business-Review-FY-2024/README.md

 ## 🏢 Business Context

 ChantUp is a rapidly growing social commerce platform tailored for student entrepreneurs across Nigerian campuses.
-As a **Junior Business Intelligence Analyst**, the objective was to deliver an Annual Business Review to the executive board — going beyond stating *what* happened to explaining *why* it happened and recommending *what* the company should do in 2025 to increase profitability.
+As a **Junior Business Intelligence Analyst**, the objective was to deliver an Annual Business Review to the executive board, going beyond stating *what* happened to explaining *why* it happened and recommending *what* the company should do in 2025 to increase profitability.

 ---